Keto Cadbury Eggs

 Make filling

-In a medium bowl, mix vanilla syrup, butter, vanilla extract and salt until smooth and creamy.
+In a medium bowl, mix syrup, butter, vanilla extract and salt until smooth and creamy.

 - Butter (softened)